MakinaHQ/docs/docs/concepts/machine/deposit-managers.md

 ### Permissionless Deposit Manager

 The PermissionlessDepositManager atomically forwards deposited assets to the Machine without performing any checks.
-Machine Shares are minted instantly to the depositor.
+Machine Tokens are minted instantly to the depositor.

 ### Permissioned Deposit Manager

 The Permissioned Deposit Manager restricts deposits to a predefined allowlist, enabling permissioned Machines limited to KYC-verified participants.

-Same as above, it acts as an atomic deposit manager, forwarding deposited assets directly to the Machine, which mints the corresponding Machine Shares to the depositor.
+Same as above, it acts as an atomic deposit manager, forwarding deposited assets directly to the Machine, which mints the corresponding Machine Tokens to the depositor.

 ### Queued Deposit Manager